 Meet user expectations by testing against the quality guidelines

-Apps for smartphones, tablets, Android Wear, Android TV, and Android Auto each need to implement unique characteristics to ensure they meet user expectations.
-Also, Wear, TV, and Auto apps need to meet quality criteria to qualify for exposure in their respective channels within Google Play.
+Apps for smartphones, tablets, Wear OS by Google, Android TV, and Android Auto each need to implement unique characteristics to ensure they meet user expectations.
+Also, Wear OS, TV, and Auto apps need to meet quality criteria to qualify for exposure in their respective channels within Google Play.

 Why it works

 Users and the programs for Wear OS, TV, and Auto apps expect apps to offer common features, features that will help make any app familiar and usable on Android devices.
 The quality guidelines provide a series of test criteria and procedures that make it easy to check that your app meets these basic user expectations.
 And because the guidelines include basic test procedures, you can focus on devising and running tests for your app’s unique features.

 - Follow the Android design principles and normal Android app navigation patterns.

 - Request only those permissions your app needs.

 - Preserve your app’s state correctly when it goes into the background.

 - Stop any music played by your app when the app goes into the background or the lock screen activates (unless these are clearly features of the app).